Isovariant homotopy theory and fixed point invariants: Homotopy extension and lifting for isovariant spaces

-\begin{proof} We proceed by verifying the six criteria of \cite[2.1.19]{hovey} for a cofibrantly generated model category.
+We will now continue to prove results about the classes of maps $\mathcal{I}$, $\mathcal{J}$, and $\mathcal{W}$, and the extension and lifting properties that they satisfy.
 Recall that $\icell$ is the collection of morphisms obtained by transfinite composition of pushouts of coproducts of elements of $\mathcal{I}$, $\iinj$ is the collection of morphisms with the right lifting property with respect to elements of $\mathcal{I}$, and $\icof$ is the collection of morphisms with the left lifting property with respect to maps in $\iinj$.

-First, the weak equivalences satisfy 2-out-of-3 and are closed under retracts because these are the same as the weak equivalences of the elementary model structure.
-The domains of $s_{n-1} \Box b^\mathbf{H}$ and $s_{n-1} \Box b^\mathbf{H} \Box i_0$ are small relative to $\icell$ and $\jcell$ respectively, because the domains are compact.